trdp30/trdp30/README.md

 ## Get in Touch

 I am always open to new opportunities, collaboration, and discussing exciting projects.
-If you would like to connect, feel free to reach out to me via email at [email protected] or connect with me on [LinkedIn](https://www.linkedin.com/in/trideep-das-817962133/).
+If you would like to connect, feel free to reach out to me via email at trdp30@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/trideep-das-817962133/).
 Let's create innovative software solutions together!

 Thank you for visiting my profile, and I look forward to connecting with you.